Original photo: Chris Hoare

-The International Union for the Conservation of Nature (IUCN) cites that open water shark species are at risk from being caught by fisheries, or from the impact of overfishing.
-They state that 58% of these sharks are ‘threatened’ with extinction, so the time for policy changes on fishing regulations is now.
+The International Union for the Conservation of Nature (IUCN) cites that open water shark species are at risk of being caught by fisheries, or from the impact of overfishing.
+They state that 58% of these sharks are threatened with extinction, so the time for policy changes on fishing regulations is now.

 Conservationists have worked hard to prove that sharks are worth more alive than dead, with a single reef shark being estimated to generate $73 per day in ecotourism ($200,000 over the course of its life), whereas its meat may only sell for $20 at market.

 The ‘economic value of a shark has prompted some governments to enforce more fishing regulations in order to protect sharks and encourage ecotourism, which is more lucrative.

 Original photo: Geoff Shuetrim